Legally Reviewed by Matthew Dolman

 Can I file a lawsuit even if the abuse happened a long time ago?

 Yes.
-California law gives survivors until the age of 40, or five years after discovering the effects of the abuse, to file a lawsuit.
-There are also exceptions for institutional cover-ups.
-Contact us to learn if you qualify.
+In 2019, child sexual abuse lawsuits saw an extension of the statute of limitations.
+California passed the Child Victims Act of 2019.
+Thus, California law gives survivors until the age of 40, or five years after discovering the effects of the abuse, to file a lawsuit.

 Will my identity be made public?

 No. We take your privacy seriously.
 Your identity can be kept confidential, and court records can be sealed to protect you.
-You’re in control of how much you share and when.
+You're in control of how much you share and when.
+We understand that most sexual abuse survivors are hesitant to come forward due to fear of being judged or potential repercussions.
+We take your privacy very seriously.

 Do I have to go to court?